Ken Butler's Hybrid Visions

 Assemblages of hammers, hockey sticks, tennis rackets, golf clubs, and brooms become (when amplified) violin, guitar, and cello-like instruments with multiple playing surfaces and a diverse range of percussive (and assorted odd) sounds as well as those produced by the strings.
 A performance may also include interactive hybrid audio-visual keyboards powered by motorized strummers which control lights, slide animation, motion, and video projections.

 K-Board (55 keys), 1983, 30 x 39 x 13 (on stand).
-The K-Board was fashioned from a 55-key organ keyboard under the keys of which I attached micro switches which control 55 AC electrical plugs in front of the keys.
+The K-Board was fashioned from a 55-key organ keyboard with micro switches mounted under the keys which control 55 AC electrical plugs in front of the keys.
 Each key turns on whatever is plugged into the corresponding outlet.
-I put a single string (I like the idea of getting as much as possible out of just one monochord) directly under the keys lengthwise which is "fretted" or stopped by a small rubber foot on each key.
+I put a single string directly under the keys lengthwise which is "fretted" or stopped by a small rubber foot on each key.
 An auto-strum wheel with picks strums the amplified string generating a continuous rhythm, and keys play bass-like microtonal melodies along with light images when pressed.

 Octavator (one octave), 1985, 34 x 39 x 10 (on stand).
 The Octavator uses one octave of keys with micro switches connected via telephone wires directly to the lamp inputs of six Carousel slide projectors that are aimed to the same area of the screen.
 Four keys trigger sequences of four slides that can be played live in any order.
 A master key advances all four slide projectors for the next group of four animated slides.
 The body of the Octavator is made from an aluminum crutch, a pneumatic door-closing mechanism, a shoe-size guide, ruler, and miscellaneous hardware in addition to the keyboard, It has four strings, two of which are fretted by the keyboard and/or plucking and bowing and is amplified with contact mics.